bitrise-io/devcenter/_articles/en/reviews/deploying-your-middleman-website-with-bitrise-draft.md

 published: false

 ---
+{% include not_translated_yet.html %}

 **This tutorial helps you create a basic static website project (for example, a blog) with** [**Middleman**](https://middlemanapp.com/)**, connect and deploy it with Bitrise.**

 ## Creating and cloning a repository on Github

 To create a new repository on Github, [follow the steps on Github](https://github.com/new).

 You need to sign in with your Github account, or sign up if you don't have one yet.

 Once you created your repository, clone it.

-## 2. Install Middleman
+## Installing Middleman

 Middleman is distributed using the RubyGems package manager.
 This means you will need both the Ruby language runtime installed and RubyGems to begin using Middleman.